patarkf/tinyme/README.md

 ## Install

 You can install `tinyme` as a global module and use it anywhere.
-To do that, you just need to run `npm run build`.
+To do that, you just need to run `$ npm run build`.

 Now you are ready.